MartinOnufrak/OHIF-Viewers/README.md

   EDV ∗ 100, where EF is ejection fraction, EDV is ventricular blood volume before contraction, and ESV is the volume of blood in the ventricle after contraction.

+<h2> Architecture </h2>

+<p>The application will have a client-server architecture with a centralized server, on
+hosting the Orthanc DICOM server, integration of the OHIF browser Viewer and a Python API.
+Clients will communicate with the server via web interfaces to view medical images, access access technical documentation and perform model evaluations.

 <h2> Setup of project </h2>

 <h3> Clone the repositary </h3>